liferay-search/liferay-docs/en/developer/frameworks/articles/cache-configuration/03-caching-data.markdown

-When your application creates or requests the data type you're caching, you must handle getting existing data from cache and putting new/updated data into the cache. @product@'s caching classes are easy to inject into a [Declarative Services (DS) Component](/docs/7-2/frameworks/-/knowledge_base/f/declarative-services), but you can access them using [`ServiceTracker`](/docs/7-2/frameworks/-/knowledge_base/f/using-a-service-tracker)s
+When your application creates or requests the data type you're caching, you must handle getting existing data from cache and putting new/updated data into the cache. @sharepoint@'s caching classes are easy to inject into a [Declarative Services (DS) Component](/docs/7-2/frameworks/-/knowledge_base/f/declarative-services), but you can access them using [`ServiceTracker`](/docs/7-2/frameworks/-/knowledge_base/f/using-a-service-tracker)s